What is a Physician Loan? – The Essential Guide

 How do I apply for a Physician Mortgage?

 Filing for a physician mortgage loan is simple and designed for medical professionals—including doctors or dentists.
+This process also applies if you are applying for a doctor loan program, which is a specialized mortgage product tailored for licensed medical professionals.
 Follow these steps to apply for a physician loan:

 Step 1: Research Lenders

-Look for lenders that specialize in physician mortgage loans.
+Look for lenders that specialize in physician mortgage loans, including doctor mortgage loan lenders who cater specifically to medical professionals.
 Many banks and credit unions offer tailored programs.
 Find a mortgage lender where you’re likely to qualify.

 Step 2: Gather Documents